Ad-White/MyPhotography/README.md

 | Tablet | ![screenshot](documentation/wireframes/tablet_contact.png) |
 | Desktop | ![screenshot](documentation/wireframes/desktop_contact.png) |

+## Features

 ### Existing Features

-** Feature #1
+**Banded Logo**
 - A simple, effective, high contrast logo.
 Clearly identifying the sites purpose and originator of site content.

 ![screenshot](documentation/feature01.png)

-**Feature #2
+**Navigation System**
 - A main navigation system, for the entire site.
 Also, features a drop down menu for gallery selection.

 ![screenshot](documentation/feature02.png)

-**Feature #3
+**Hero Image**
 - The site features a visually pleasing, clear, well structured design.
 With a large hero image, to draw the user's attention.

 ![screenshot](documentation/feature03.png)

-**Feature #4
+**Home Page**
 - A home page with title and text area, to allow for an introduction.
 Below this, a representation of the different categories of gallery for the user to select from.

 ![screenshot](documentation/feature04.png)

-**Feature #5
+**Gallery**
 - The gallery pages themselves, feature all available photographs to view within that category.
 Set out in a clear, easy to see layout.

 ![screenshot](documentation/feature05.png)

-**Feature #6
+**Modal Gallery**
 - Each image that the user would like to view.
 Opens its own modal within the gallery page itself and displays a large photograph with title.

 ![screenshot](documentation/feature06.png)

-**Feature #7
+**Profile Page**
 - A profile page.
 With three different text display sections.
-Representing different information eg. History, Cameras and future expectations.
+Representing different information eg. history, cameras and future expectations.

 ![screenshot](documentation/feature07.png)

-**Feature #8
+**Contact Page**
 - A contact page featuring a form, allowing the viewer to send feedback/comments.
 With an option to tick a checkbox to be informed of future photographic additions.
-	This form also includes validation, required for first name, last name and email address.
+This form also includes validation required for first name, last name and email address.

 ![screenshot](documentation/feature08.png)

-**Feature #9
+**Footer**
 - A footer, containing links to different social media platforms.

 ![screenshot](documentation/feature09.png)

-**Feature #10
+**Favicon**
 - A favicon, making it easy to identify this site among other open tabs within the users browser.

 ![screenshot](documentation/feature_favicon.png)

-**Feature #11
+**Responsive Design**
 - A responsive design, tested for use with Chrome, Safari, Edge and Firefox across a variety of devices.
 Mobile, tablet and desktop.

 ![screenshot](documentation/responsive_mobile_navigation_2.png)

 ### Future Implementations

-**Future Feature 1
+**Mailing List**

 Add back end technology in order to process the form on the contact page.
 Allow for the possibility of signing up to a mailing list.

-**Future Feature 2
+**Comments Page**

 Add a new page for somewhere to display comments received.

-**Future Feature 3
+**Ratings System**

 The possibility of having people sign up/register.
 To give them the option of rating photographs using a star/icon style system.

-**Future Feature 4
+**Connection To A Database**

 As the gallery grows.
 The ability to display the photographs dynamically would be an advantage.